- Adjusting the Budget

 Sponsors establish their own guidelines to indicate whether the PI is allowed flexibility in spending -- to, for instance, transfer funds between approved categories; such guidelines are generally defined in the terms and conditions attached to the award.
 Some sponsors allow absolutely no changes without prior approval, while others allow considerable flexibility.

-Federal awards must consistently comply with the requirements contained in OMB Circular A-110, Subpart C -- Postaward Requirements: Financial and Program Management, Section 25: Revision of Budget and Program Plans.
-Circular A-110 outlines the standard, minimum "prior approval" requirements attached to every federal award.
-In any given case, a federal agency may elect to impose additional requirements on top of the minimum.
+Federal awards must comply with the requirements contained in the Uniform Guidance (200.308 - Revision of Budget and Program Plans).
+Specifically, Uniform Guidance (200.308(c)) outlines the standard, minimum "prior approval" requirements attached to every federal award.
+In any given case, a federal agency may elect to impose additional requirements in addition to the minimum.

 Private-sector awards generally carry a set of sponsor- or award-specific requirements, as specified in the terms and conditions accompanying the award.
 It is critical to know and follow the award-specific guidelines, as, in accepting the award, the PI and institution have agreed to abide by all associated terms and conditions.
 Failure to comply can result in penalties and/or loss of the award.